Election advertisements (other than election programmes on TV or radio) can be displayed or published at any time, except on election day.

 Electoral officials employed by the Electoral Commission to work in voting places do not wear party lapel badges or rosettes.

-More details about the rules for election advertising can be found in the Candidate Handbook, Party Secretary Handbook and the Third Party Handbook.
+More details about the rules for election advertising can be found in the Candidate Handbook for by-elections.